 BASICS (Balancing Alcohol and Other Substance Use for Improving College Success) is a free and confidential program to assist you in examining your drinking and other drug use in a judgment-free environment.
 BASICS is not an abstinence-only program.
 Instead, the goals are selected by you and aimed at reducing risky behavior and potential harmful consequences.
-To make a BASICS appointment, simply contact Nancy Reynolds by email at email@example.com.
+To make a BASICS appointment, just send an email to firstname.lastname@example.org.

 Counseling and Psychological Services (CAPS) at Ithaca College offers individual and group counseling in a private and convenient setting for students.
 For information on CAPS services, visit: www.ithaca.edu/sacl/counseling/.

 A variety of AA, NA, Al-Anon, Marijuana Anonymous and Adult Children of Alcoholics (ACA) groups are available at 518 West Seneca Street, Ithaca, NY.
 Visit the ICR website for local meeting times.
 Other websites which offer meeting information are the AA website,the Al-Anon website, and the Marijuana Anonymous website.